codurance/site/src/_posts/2019-04-16-containers-with-docker.md

 This is a very basic thing, and I think we can do better.
 What about running a web server?
 We run `docker run -p 8080:80 nginx` and wait for the image to be downloaded.

-And then we can access `http://localhost:8080` and we are going to see the Nginx’s Welcome page.
+And then we can access `http://localhost:8080` and we are going to see Nginx’s Welcome page.
 But wait: this time we passed a new flag (`-p`) with some numbers.
 What do they mean?

 ### Port

 When dealing with containers that work through ports, we have to bind a local port to a container.
-Like all webservers, Nginx always runs on port 80.
+Like all web servers, Nginx always runs on port 80.
 If we want to access that we need to bind this port to localhost.
 The idea behind binding a port is:

 ```shell
 docker run -p <local port>:<container port> <image>